Kafir44665/AnandRanganathan/README.md

 ---

-Just a fraction of the sporting events and stadia named after Nehru, Indira, and Rajiv Gandhi, without doubt the greatest sporting dynasty the world has ever seen.
+Just a fraction of the sporting events and stadia named after Nehru, Indira, and Rajiv Gandhi, without doubt the greatest sporting dynasty the world has ever seen...

 ![namedIndiraNehru](./img/namedIndiraNehru,Rajiv.jpeg)